geofis/forest-loss-fire-reproducible/README.md

   jmartinez19/rstudio
 ```

-2. Open a browser and type "localhost:8787".
+2. When Docker finishes pulling the image, open a browser and type [localhost:8787](localhost:8787) in the address bar.
 You should be redirected to RStudio IDE.

 3. In the `Files` tab (down-right pane), click on the `forest-loss-fire-reproducible` directory, and then click on the `forest-loss-fire-reproducible.Rproj` file.
 When asked `Do you want to open the project ~/forest-loss-fire-reproducible?`, click `Yes`.